YonelaKen/SPA-portfolio-website/README.md

 This application was built using the Next.js framework.
 And is hosted on Vercel.

-To acces the site you can use the following links: https://spa-portfolio-website-ocll.vercel.app/ https://spa-portfolio-website-ocll-yonelaken.vercel.app/ https://spa-portfolio-website-ocll-git-main-yonelaken.vercel.app/
+To acces the site you can use the following links:

+https://spa-portfolio-website-ocll.vercel.app/

+https://spa-portfolio-website-ocll-yonelaken.vercel.app/

+https://spa-portfolio-website-ocll-git-main-yonelaken.vercel.app/

 You can also clone the repo and run it on your local machine (NB please make sure you have the right tools to use nextJs on your machine).
+Please refer to https://nextjs.org/docs#system-requirements to set up your machine.

 first run cd portfolio-website/ in your terminal then procced to enter npm run dev to start the application